 Allow Comments – Check / uncheck the box in this section to allow/disallow comments on your Page.
 (See How To Configure Your WordPress Site Settings: Discussion Settings tutorial for more details)

-Bulk Edit WordPress Pages Using Quick Edit
+Bulk Editing Pages Using The Quick Edit Function

-(Bulk Edit screen)
+(Bulk Edit – options)

 (Bulk editor options)

-(Remove pages from Bulk Edit)
+(Removing items from Bulk Edit)